 The PolicyConfiguration interface associates Configuration Context Identifiers with policy statements, which themselves contain embedded policy context identifiers.
 There needs to be more explanation of the purpose and use models of these context identifiers.
 Configuration context identifiers should only be assigned by the Provider, to eliminate problems with ambiguity.
 In the case of createRole, we allow a configuration context identifier to be passed to createRole so that one configuration context id can be used for all of the roles in an application/module.
 It would probably be a good idea to allow the unchecked and excluded policy collections to also share the same context id.
-This would reduce the complexity of the identity mapping, but it would make it harder for the provider to ensure uniqueness of identifiers.
-We also want to support deployment and undeployment of modules, within a multimodule policy configuration context.
+This would reduce the complexity of the identifiers.
+We also want to support deployment and undeployment of modules, within a multi-module policy configuration context.
 That is, the modules share the same roles, but their individual policy statements are differentiated by policy context id within these roles.